Andrew Little (footballer)

 Andrew Little (born 12 May 1989) is a Northern Irish former footballer who played mainly as a forward.

-A versatile player, he could play in any outfield position, though preferred a more attacking role.
+A versatile player, he could play in any outfield position, though he preferred a more attacking role.
 He left Ballinamallard United for Rangers in 2006, where he turned professional the following year.
-He made a number of first team appearances in 2009–10, but was otherwise limited to youth and reserve team football until he won a loan move to Port Vale in August 2011.
-He returned to Rangers, and was a key player as they won the Scottish Third Division title in 2012–13 and the League One title in 2013–14.
-He signed with Preston North End in June 2014, and was loaned out to Blackpool in November 2015, and Accrington Stanley in March 2016.
-He was released by Preston in May 2016, and joined Stirling Albion in February 2017, where he played until May 2018.
-He signed with Dumbarton in July 2018, but retired in November 2018 following persistent injury problems.
+He made some first-team appearances in 2009–10 but was otherwise limited to youth and reserve team football until he won a loan move to Port Vale in August 2011.
+He returned to Rangers and was a key player as they won the Scottish Third Division title in 2012–13 and the League One title in 2013–14.
+He signed with Preston North End in June 2014 and was loaned out to Blackpool in November 2015, and Accrington Stanley in March 2016.
+Preston released him in May 2016 and he joined Stirling Albion in February 2017, where he played until May 2018.
+He signed with Dumbarton in July 2018 but retired in November 2018 following persistent injury problems.

-Having represented Northern Ireland at under-19 and under-21 levels, as well as making one appearance for the "B" team, he won his first senior cap in March 2009, and appeared nine times in total.
+Having represented Northern Ireland at under-19 and under-21 levels, as well as making one appearance for the "B" team, he won his first senior cap in March 2009 and appeared nine times in total.